cre8magic/cre8magic/docs-src/pages/magic-tools/template-generator/index.md

 This is difficult to develop, since it cannot be tested with the placeholders.

 > [!TIP]
+> What we need is a way to work on a Theme without having to deal with the placeholders.
+> Then we need a magic converter to take the latest version of the theme and convert it into a template.
+>
 > The **cre8magic ♾️ Template Generator** will help you convert your existing themes into templates.
+> You can use it again and again, as your theme evolves.

-So what it does is it takes a) an existing theme and b) a `.json` configuration file, and generates all the files you need to create a theme template.
+The **cre8magic ♾️ Template Generator** takes a) an existing theme and b) a [configuration file](xref:Cre8magic.MagicTools.TemplateGenerator.Configuration), and generates all the files you need to create a theme template.

 The converter is being used extensively by the **cre8magic ♾️** team to create new themes.